rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 Consequently, the relationship between a section's first and last node can not be clearly defined.

-That is, because any associated node can potentially have any number of descendant nodes.
+That is because any associated node can potentially have any number of descendant nodes.
 Because of that, and if the last node had a descendant, that last node would then not be the section's last node.
 Due to the loose associations mentioned earlier, the node tree and the section's definition